ak-instadeep/deeplearning-enit/assignment.md

 The data can be downloaded from here [[Traffic sign data](https://drive.google.com/open?id=136gJaJk0LVz52ScfbW2lzVUu744fxOBU)]

-An Ipython notebook that contains further instructions and starter code is included in the repo.
+An Ipython notebook (Traffic_Sign_Classifier.ipynb) that contains further instructions and starter code is included in the repo.
 Be sure to download the Ipython notebook.

 We also want you to create a detailed writeup of the project.
 Check the template in the repo.